AskMeAgain/Event-Meshinery/README.md

 processors.
 OutputSources write the data to state stores and trigger one or more new events (by the respective InputSource).
 A MeshineryConnector implements both interfaces to connect a single event with input and outputs.

+Think of an InputSource as a way to get data into the MeshineryFramework.

 Most of the time a signaling source can implement both Input and Output, like in mysql you can write data and read this exact data back again in different parts of your application.
 But sometimes this is not the case, for example if you receive data from a rest api, you can read this data, but you cannot write this data back to the original source.